Updated: Aug 2024

 🛢️ About

-- What’s Rosebank?
-Located off the coast of Shetland, Rosebank is the biggest undeveloped oil field in the UK.
+- Located off the coast of Shetland, Rosebank is the biggest undeveloped oil field in the UK.
 Rosebank is huge.
 It is nearly 3x the size of Cambo - the oil field that we successfully stopped in 2021.
 90% of its reserves are oil, which is likely to be exported.
-The Conservative government approved Norwegian oil giant and Britain’s biggest gas supplier Equinor’s application to start developing the Rosebank oil field last year.
+In 2023 the Conservative government approved Equinor and Ithaca's application to start developing Rosebank.

 - More details on the Rosebank oil field